PorVad/ip-camerashop/README.md

 * UI interactions update `localStorage`
 * The interface reflects changes dynamically

----

-## 📸 Screenshots

-*(Add screenshots here if you want — it will make your project look more professional)*

----

 ## Known Limitations

 * Uses `localStorage` instead of a real backend
 * Page reloads are used after some actions (will be improved)
 * Inline event handlers are present (planned refactor)

----

 ## Future Improvements